LobsterChampage/ada-2021-project-madagascar/README.md

 Timings.md: The role of this markdown is to provide some indication on how much time is used on loading the data.

-/Data: A folder with the data
+/Data: A folder with the data:

-all-Elon Musk-quotes.csv.bz2 (all of Elon’s Quotes) high-prob-Elon Musk-quotes.csv.bz2 (0.7+ probability) org-lg-Elon Musk.csv.bz2 (dataset with organisations linked to quotes)
+-   all-Elon Musk-quotes.csv.bz2 (all of Elon’s Quotes)
+-   high-prob-Elon Musk-quotes.csv.bz2 (0.7+ probability)
+-   org-lg-Elon Musk.csv.bz2 (dataset with organisations linked to quotes)

 ## Questions for TA